The only B2B stats you’ll ever need (plus some shockers)

 Influencers and analysts hold sway over 64% of buyers, so partner with them for third-party respectability.

 While 64% of senior execs make the final decision on purchases, 81% of execs who influence that word aren’t senior.
-The people who draw up the
+They’re the people who draw up the shortlists.
+The real string-pullers.

 These are the researchers, the evaluators, the recommenders, and they have the ear of the execs and 77% of them are millennials.
 If you’re only targeting the C-Suite, you’re missing a trick.